 ADU design and construction presents significant challenges for off-the-shelf designs, such as prefabricated homes, permit-ready plans (PRADU), and almost any type of manufactured housing.
 By their very nature, ADUs must be built around existing constraints.
 They are accessory to an existing home, as well as other site improvements, such as fencing, walls, landscaping, patios and pools.

-Pre-designed structures, like manufactured homes, often overlook these unique site constraints.
+Pre-designed structures, like a prefab ADU, often overlook these unique site constraints.
 So, while they might seem convenient, they often require adjustments to fit a specific property.
 Factors like proximity to property lines, the main house, or terrain can dictate changes to doors or windows.
-Sometimes, it’s about ensuring privacy, improving access, or simply achieving a particular aesthetic.
+Sometimes, it’s about ensuring privacy, improving access, adhering to fire rated construction requirements, or simply achieving a particular aesthetic.

 Think of it this way: Designing and building an ADU is like crafting a car that must adapt to different road conditions and rules in every town it visits.

-What about custom designs that are made in a factory and brought to the site?
+What about custom prefab ADU designs that are made in a factory and brought to the site?

 The idea of custom-designed ADUs that are constructed in a factory and then transported to a site is intriguing.
 In certain scenarios, it might even be a good solution.
 However, the real challenge often lies in the logistics of placement.